 Is turmeric good for cats?
 Well, in some cases, it can be.
 In dogs, turmeric provides a number of important benefits, mostly relating to its anti-inflammatory properties.

-So it wouldn’t be far-fetched to assume that it might have the same effect on cat health.
-As such, it could improve inflammatory conditions that are chronic, such as arthritis, for example.
+So it wouldn’t be far-fetched to assume that it might have the same effect on

 It can also provide pain relief in some conditions, including in cats with cancer.
 However, that does not mean that turmeric products can completely replace medications such as for parasites, bacterial or viral infections, or fungal infections.